Event Management

 Kyle Woosnam, University of Georgia, USA

-Jialin (Snow) Wu, Huddersfield University, UK
+Jialin (Snow) Wu, University of Huddersfield, UK

 Sakura Yamamura, Max Planck Institute for the Study of Religious and Ethnic Diversity, Germany